 Scholarship & Fellowship awards that support students from New Hampshire who are studying in a field related to Plan NH’s Mission.

-The Municipal Technical Assistance Grant (MTAG) Program, offering financial assistance to communities who wish to expand housing options through zoning changes.
+The InvestNH Municipal Planning & Zoning Grant Program offers financial assistance to communities looking to expand local housing options.

 Plan NH cannot do its work alone.